linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 ![Heads splash screen]({{ site.baseurl }}/images/Heads_splash_screen.jpg)

-Plus in the USB stick with the R4.0 install media into one of the USB3 ports (on the left side of the x230) and boot into USB mode (hit 'u' at the prompt), then boot using this option:
+Plus in the USB stick with the R4.0 install media into one of the USB port and boot into USB mode (hit 'u' at the prompt), then boot using this option:

 ```text
 2. Install Qubes R4.0 [kernel /isolinux/xen.gz console=none]
 ```

-If that completes with no errors it will launch the Xen hypervisor from the x230's ROM image and start the Qubes installer.
+If that completes with no errors it will launch the Xen hypervisor from the ROM image and start the Qubes installer.
 The first few seconds are run with an archaic video mode, so things appear a little weird, but once the dom0 kernel initializes the graphics it should look right.